 What do you need to pack for the Annapurna Circuit?

-I recommend packing light and smart; be minimalist.
+I recommend packing light and smart; you’re not hiking the Appalachian Trail or Superior Hiking Trail, so be minimalist.
 This is not a very technically advanced trail nor does it require speed.
 Endurance is key, so be slow, be safe and enjoy the landscape.
 It is essential to have a good sleeping bag rated to at least a temperature of -10℃ (14°F).

 If you don’t have the space in your luggage for a sleeping bag, we work with a local shop in Kathmandu that makes their own extremely high-quality sleeping bags for just a fraction of the price than most.
 Even now, for my trips in Iceland, I use the same sleeping bag I got in Nepal years ago.
 Buying the most expensive gear is not necessary, but make sure that at least your boots are comfortable and well-made.